 PROS OF CONTENT MARKETING

 - Educates visitors.
-Content marketing can help potential customers understand their problems, and articulates why your product is the right tool for the job.
+Content marketing can help potential customers understand their problems, and articulates why your SaaS product is the right tool for the job.

 - Builds trust.
 In a world full of spam, cold calls and adverts, content marketing sets out to solve problems, offer advice, and help customers make savvy decisions.